PaoloGitAccount/BlockedDomain/Tests/README.md

 - [Advanced Testing Practices](#advanced-testing-practices)

 ## Testing Strategy
-The testing strategy for the Blocked Domain API encompasses multiple levels of testing to ensure comprehensive coverage:
+The testing strategy for the Blocked Domain Application encompasses multiple levels of testing to ensure comprehensive coverage:
 - **Unit Tests**: Focus on individual components, ensuring they work in isolation.
 - **Integration Tests**: Verify the interaction between multiple components.
 - **End-to-End Tests**: Test the complete flow of the application from end to end.